ummel/fusionData/README.md

 efficient [gower
 package](https://cran.r-project.org/web/packages/gower/index.html); even
 so, random sampling of the ACS is necessary to make it tractable.
-An ACS household (or multiple if `implicates` &gt; 1) is then randomly selected, where the probability of selection is *P* / *S* and the associated PUMA is imputed to the donor household.
+An ACS household (or multiple if `implicates` \> 1) is then randomly selected, where the probability of selection is *P* / *S* and the associated PUMA is imputed to the donor household.
 That is, the naive, population-based probability of selection (*P*) is modified by the observable similarity of the donor household and each ACS household (*S*).

 ------------------------------------------------------------------------